YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOLOG
 ----------------------

-NOLOG, Logging is currently disabled.
-Log file is xxxx.
+NOLOG, Logging is currently disabled Log file is xxxx.

 GDE Error: This indicates that GDE is not logging user activities.